apache/gravitino/docs/trino-connector/installation.md

 The `gravitino.uri` defines the connection information about Gravitino server.
 Make sure your container can access the Gravitino server.

 If you don't have the `test` metalake.
 You can create a new metalake named `test`.
-You should start the gravitino server, see more "docs/gravitino/overview.md#running-the-server".

 Create a new metalake named `test` by the following command.